ChicagoChinese/old-site/_sources/description.txt

 English for Mandarin speakers
 `````````````````````````````

 Since native Chinese speakers are kind enough to attend and help us with our Chinese, we want to return the favor and help them with their English.
-We'll do our best to ensure that there are a decent number of native English speakers in attendance.
+We'll do our best to ensure that there are as many English speakers as Chinese speakers.

 社交/文化 (social/cultural)
 ```````````````````````````